 Foliar nematodes are tiny worms that burrow into anemone leaves to consume plant cells.
 The main symptom of a nematode infestation is the appearance of angular blotches of discoloration on anemone leaves.
 These blotches then turn brown and disintegrate, leaving holes in the leaves.

 Anemones that are infested with nematodes must be disposed of.
 Nematodes prefer wet foliage, so always water anemones at the base of the soil to keep the leaves dry.
-Nematodes can spread between plants, so space out your anemones and clear away any surrounding leaf debris.
+Nematodes can spread between plants, so space out your anemones and remove any surrounding leaf debris.

 4. Snails and Slugs